AdobeDocs/marketo.pt-BR/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/email-test-a-b-test/use-from-address-a-b-testing.md

    ![](assets/image2014-9-12-15-3a32-3a28.png)

-1. Digite as informações do segundo endereço **** de origem que deseja testar.
+1. Digite a segunda informação **Do Endereço** que você deseja testar.

    >[!NOTE]
    >